abhi3700/My_Learning-Rust/libs/actix-web/README.md

 The versions might change depending on the time you're implementing this.
 Always refer to the official documentation for the most accurate and up-to-date information.

-### Can you confirm that each API server would have only single app instance?
+### Does each API server would have only 1 app instance?

 Reference: https://github.com/actix/actix-web

-Yes!
-Each server instance would have only single app instance.
-Although you can create scopes and services to organize your routes, the app instance is shared across all scopes and services.
-Moreover, the app instance is capable of handling multiple requests concurrently using `actix-web`.
+No!
+Each server instance can have many app instances.
+You can use scopes and services to organize your routes in order to have multiple app instances, but the app_state is shared across all scopes and services.
+Moreover, the `app_state` (with/without DB) is capable of handling multiple requests concurrently using `actix-web` (using Arc & Mutex / Connection pool respectively).

 I tried doing like this, but it is wrong code: